PyLadiesGermany/pycon-us-2024-workshop/README.md

 You will also need a free API key for Electricity Map, which you can get by signing up [here](https://api-portal.electricitymaps.com/).
 This key will be used to get the carbon intensity data for a given zone.

-Please note that this repository is linted using [black](https://pypi.org/project/black/), and [pycodestyle](https://pypi.org/project/pycodestyle/) with a max line length of 100.
+Please note that this repository is linted and formatted using [ruff](https://pypi.org/project/black/) with a max line length of 100.
 This linting is enforced with github actions configured [here](./github/workflow/lint.yml)

 ## Workshop Content